We have moved to Helping K9s, our website.

 Advertisement

 Humane euthanasia in a shelter is, for most, a far better end than what they may suffer on the streets.
 A painless death in the arms of a caring technician is better than starvation, illness, injury, dehydration, and encounters with other animals or with vehicles.
 If shelters stopped euthanizing animals, it would not stop animals from dying...it would stop them from dying humanely.
+Another 'fairy tale' that people want to believe is that only old, injured, ill, or aggressive animals are put to sleep.
+In reality, millions of those put down are beautiful, healthy, friendly, young and happy even as they are euthanized.
+Again, it's a numbers game and animals of all types lose.

 No-kill shelters do their best to protect as many animals as possible, but their costs are high since they sometimes keep animals for years if they're not adopted.
 Rarely government funded, they struggle to fundraise and solicit donations.
 Those animals lucky enough to land in their care are saved but they can only do so much for so many.
 Those turned away when no-kills are full often land in government animal care and control facilities where their clock starts ticking.